-Colombia - La Chiquita - Mandarin BARREL Natural
+Colombia - La Chiquita - Mandarin Barrel Aged Natural

 La Chiquita coffee farm is located in Chinchina, Caldas, Colombia.
 La Chiquita means “The Petite” or “The Little One” in Spanish.
 The farm is only two hectares planted with the Tabi variety.
 The remaining three hectares of the property is a family resort area with a beautiful limestone mansion with guest rooms, swimming pool, and BBQ area.
 Diego and his sister Ana Maria bought the farm in 2003.
 In 2013, Diego moved back to Colombia from Barcelona where he studied and worked for 20 years as a business administrator in the tourism industry.
 During this time, Diego traveled across Europe and was inspired by wine production.
 He took several courses and participated in wine tastings and ultimately decided to dedicate the next years of his life to small batch wine production in his motherland.

 However, when he returned to Colombia he saw that the wine production was limited to elite producers and overall was an under-developed industry due to the lack of infrastructure, knowledge, and equipment.
 The only vineyard producing wine for sale is located in the department of Boyaca, where only specific grape varieties can yield a crop.
 Encouraged by potential opportunities, Diego started looking into other crops that can be turned into wine, which led him to experiment with fruit fermentations, distillation, and cask aging.
 Once he landed on coffee as the crop to which he would dedicate himself, Diego has remained committed to creating an outstanding coffee with gentle, naturally-created distillation notes like those in wine, rum, brandy, or whiskey.